geological-survey-of-queensland/coordinate-conversation/README.md

 is used to locate x,y positions of point, line, and area features.

 **What datum is used in Australia?**
-The Geocentric Datum of Australia (GDA) is the current datum for all of Australia.
-It was first implemented in 1994 (GDA94).
+The Geocentric Datum of Australia 2020 (GDA2020).
-Because, in 2020, the continent of Australia will have moved 1.8 metres north-east of where it was in 1994, GDA2020 will replace GDA94.

 **What is WGS84**
 WGS84 is the World Geodetic System 1984.
 It provides the current standard for locational